 W N Mcmillan's Expeditions And Big Game Hunting In Sudan, Abyssinia & British East Africa by B H Jessen (1906) is an extremely scarce hunting and exploration classic.
 Jessen was an ardent hunter who made many trips through the African gamelands.
 He was a friend of many of the famous hunters of his day.

-South Western Abyssinia by B H Jessen (1905)
+South Western Abyssinia by B H Jessen (1905) is an article in the Geographical Journal 25.

 Sport On The Blue Nile: Or Six Months Of Sportsman's Life In Central Africa by Isaac Charles Johnson (1903) is one of the scarcest African big game books which is an account of Isaac Johnson's travels through the Sudan.
 Free eBook